-We have referred to the guldance in the Charity Commission's general guldance on public benefit when reviewing our alms and objectives and in planning our future activities.
-In particular, the Trustees consider how planned activities will contribute to the alms and objectives they have set.
+We have referred to the guidance in the Charity Commission's general guidance on public benefit when reviewing our aims and objectives and in planning our future activities.
+In particular, the Trustees consider how planned activities will contribute to the aims and objectives they have set.